 Triple Fret's repertoire includes original material that stretches over a wide range of genres, including Afropop, Latin, jazz, blues, and rock.
 We also cover the occasional more familiar rock material, including pieces by Zappa, Hendrix, The Allman Brothers, and many more.
 Lap steel guitar is a central feature of the act, and live performances emphasize improvisation.

-Triple Fret has been performing in the Triangle area for over ten years, appearing regularly at local clubs and regional festivals, and providing support for national touring acts.
+Triple Fret has been performing in the Triangle area for over fifteen years, appearing regularly at local clubs and regional festivals, and providing support for national touring acts.
 Venues have included Cat's Cradle, The Lincoln Theater, The Pour House Music Hall, The Broad Street Cafe, The Tavern, and many more.

 FOR BOOKING INQUIRIES CONTACT

-Been a great Fall's worth of shows and events so far!
+Been a great year of shows and events so far!
 Wonderful set at The Carrboro Music Festival with special guests Danny Gotham and Jim Roberts, followed by a great show at The Pour House in Raleigh opening for two legends, Steve Kimock and Bernie Worrell.
 Steve sat in with us for most of our set, and I was honored to get to play for half a set with Bernie and Steve.
 I won't soon forget it!

 Listen to the entire Songs in Borrowed Time album on youtube!
 Click here.